kdeldycke/awesome-iam/readme.md

 - [Why Mastercard Doesn't Use OAuth 2.0](https://developer.mastercard.com/blog/why-mastercard-doesnt-use-oauth-20) - “They did this to provide message-level integrity.
 OAuth 2 switched to Transport-level confidentiality/Integrity.” (which TLS provides) ([source](https://news.ycombinator.com/item?id=17486165)).

-- [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-15) - “Updates and extends the OAuth 2.0 Security Threat Model to incorporate practical experiences gathered since OAuth 2.0 was published and covers new threats relevant due to the broader application”.
+- [OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-16) - “Updates and extends the OAuth 2.0 Security Threat Model to incorporate practical experiences gathered since OAuth 2.0 was published and covers new threats relevant due to the broader application”.

+- [Hidden OAuth attack vectors](https://portswigger.net/web-security/oauth) - How to identify and exploit some of the key vulnerabilities found in OAuth 2.0 authentication mechanisms.

 - [PKCE Explained](https://www.loginradius.com/engineering/blog/pkce/) - “PKCE is used to provide one more security layer to the authorization code flow in OAuth and OpenID Connect.”